veysiadn/IgHEtherCATImplementation/README.md

     $ sudo apt install stress
     $ stress -v -c 8 -i 10 -d 8

-- > The EtherLAB EtherCAT master is now running on the system.
+-> The EtherLAB EtherCAT master is now running on the system.
 The next task is to setup the system so that other programs can use the master.
 You need to add /opt/etherlab/lib to your /etc/ld.so.conf so that the user programs calling it can link to the shared object.

-    $sudo nano /etc/ld.so.conf
+    $ sudo nano /etc/ld.so.conf

 THIS LINE WILL ALREADY EXIST ==> include /etc/ld.so.conf.d/*.conf